stwonary/FlutterConf-PY-2025-ServerDrivenUI-Demo/backend/README.md

 - **FastAPI** for the web framework and automatic Swagger/OpenAPI docs
 - **Jinja2** for JSON templating
 - **JSON files** for user data
-- **JavaScript** to show inapp messages
+- **JavaScript** to show in-app messages

-The backend returns JSON screens (`home_screen` and `offer_list_screen`) that can be interpreted by a Flutter app using the `json_dynamic_widget` package.
+The backend returns JSON screens (`home_screen` and `offer_list_screen`) that can be interpreted by a Flutter app using the `mirai` package.
-There is also a javascript file that is downloaded by the Flutter app and interpreted using ... in order to generate inapp messages.
+There is also a javascript file that is downloaded by the Flutter app and interpreted using `flutter_js` in order to generate in-app messages.

 ---